 If you hold

-Shift and drop a node on an existing node, the new node will interject itself between the node's all outgoing primary output connections.
+Shift and drop a node on an existing node, the new node will interject itself between all the outgoing primary connections of the node.

 If you hold

-Shift then drag an independent node (not connected to any other node) over a connection and release the mouse, the node will be interject itself between the two nodes of the existing connections.
+Shift then drag an independent node (not connected to any other node) over a connection and release the mouse, the node will interject itself between the 2 nodes of the existing connections.

 Right-click any node, select